kompics/docs/tutorial/simulation/pingpong/pingpong.rst

 Configuration
 -------------
 We will now change the code to :ref:`netcleanup` version and try to run it in simulation.
-The configuration now containes two types of parameters:
+The configuration now contains two types of parameters:

 	#. node-specific parameters (like addresses)
 	#. system-parameters (like timeout) that do not change with each node.